MinghaoYan/my_site/content/authors/admin/_index.md

 highlight_name: true
 ---

 Hi!
-I'm <strong>Minghao Yan (in Chinese: 闫明浩)</strong>, an MS student of Computer Science at Rice University.
-I obtained my B.S. from Rice University (Summa Cum Laude) in 2021.
+I'm <strong>Minghao Yan (in Chinese: 闫明浩)</strong>, a PhD student in Computer Science at University of Wisconsin–Madison.
+I obtained my B.S.
+(Summa Cum Laude) and M.S. degrees from Rice University in 2021 and 2022, respectively.

-Currenly, I'm a research assistant at Rice University Sketching and Hashing Lab supervised by Prof.<a href="https://www.cs.rice.edu/~as143/"> Anshumali Shrivastava</a>.
-I am interested in buidling systems for large scale machine learning tasks.
+At Rice, I was fortunate to have worked with Prof.<a href="https://www.cs.rice.edu/~as143/"> Anshumali Shrivastava</a> on using data structure techniques to accelerate DNA sequence querying and large neural network training.
+I am broadly interested in buidling systems for large scale machine learning tasks.

-Email: minghao dot yan at rice dot edu
+Email: minghao dot yan at wisc dot edu

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/resume.pdf" >}}CV{{< /staticref >}}.